jouzu1/E-Commerce/README.md

 Services
 ---
-- /register = Create new user
+- POST /register = Create new user
-- /login = login user and get JWT
+- POST /login = login user and get JWT
-- /api/put/:id = update user but must verify the token of user itself
+- PUT /api/put/:id = update user but must verify the token of user itself
-- /api/delete/:id = user with admin role can use this delete service but must to verify token first
+- DELETE /api/delete/:id = user with admin role can use this delete service but must to verify token first

 Initialization
 ---